Almost too pretty to eat, try making this tart for a dinner party and we promise your friends will be impressed.

 When the chocolate and butter have melted, stir in the milk, transfer the mixture to a jug and pour into the cooled pastry case, filling it right up to the rim but being careful not to let it overflow.

-Using a small teaspoon, place small blobs of almond butter in rows running from one side of the pastry to the other.
+Using a small teaspoon, place small blobs of smooth almond butter in rows running from one side of the pastry to the other.
 Using a wooden skewer, run through each blob to make a marbled effect.

 Leave to set for a few hours.
 Enjoy cold with some double (heavy) cream.